jangroth/aws-certification-notes/solutions-architect-professional.md

 <a name="15_7_6"></a>
 ### [↖](#15_7)[↑](#15_7_5)[↓](#15_8) Direct Connect Gateway
+* Connecting from a single Direct Connect location to multiple AWS VPCs wasn’t so straight forward.
+* Direct Connect gateway is aimed at making it easier to connect from a single Direct Connect location to multiple AWS regions or VPCs
-* If you want to setup a Direct Connect to one or more VPC in many different regions (same account, cross account), you must use a Direct Connect Gateway
+* If you want to setup a Direct Connect to **one or more VPCs** in many **different regions** (same account or cross account), you must use a Direct Connect Gateway
+	* Connect to a virtual private gateway if you have one VPC in the target region
 	* Connect to transit gateway when you have multiple VPCs in the same Region
-	* A virtual private gateway to extend your Local Zone

 ---